The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 Brand Name: Symlin

 Symlin vial is used along with insulin.
 It may increase the risk of severe low blood sugar caused by insulin.
 The risk may be higher in patients with type 1 diabetes.
 If this occurs, it is seen within 3 hours after an injection of Symlin vial.
 Do not drive, use heavy machinery, or do other tasks or actions that could be unsafe until you know the effects of this drug on your blood sugar.
 If very low blood sugar happens while you are doing any of these things, very bad injuries or death may happen.
 Discuss any questions or concerns with your health care provider.

 Symlin vial is used for:

 Treating diabetes in certain patients who also use insulin.

-Symlin vial is an amylin analog.
+Symlin vial is an amylin analogue.
 It works by slowing down food digestion.
 This prevents blood sugar from rising as quickly after you eat.
 It may also help you feel full faster.

 Do NOT use Symlin vial if: